kreczko/hep-dev-docs/content/windows/docker/index.md

 ---

 Docker is a useful tool to create specific, isolated enviroments on your machine.
-On Windows 10, Docker can run within the [WSL 2](wsl) setup thus providing you with a solid Docker-on-Linux experience.
+On Windows 10 and 11, Docker can run within the [WSL 2](wsl) setup thus providing you with a solid Docker-on-Linux experience.
 The latter means it is easy to share files and ports between the Linux OS and the Docker images.
 It also allows you to make full use of all the Docker image and Docker Compose examples (i.e. no special Windows treatment).